 Insurance companies often try to get you to accept a settlement quickly so that your case ends and you cannot pursue more money.
 You have a higher chance of a much larger reward if you bring your case to trial and win, which would be worth it if your damages are enormous.
 The key is making sure you have a case strong enough to win if you file a lawsuit.

-You Can Actually Collect the Judgment
+You Can Collect the Judgment

 If the person you are suing directly does not have a lot of money or other assets, you might not be able to recover the money even if you win in court.
 This is something to consider before you file a lawsuit and discuss it with your lawyer.
 There are different ways to try and collect from the defendant, but that only depends on how much they possess.